mhdawson/micro-app-cordova-launcher/README.md

 * create the file config.json in the www diretory to specify the micro-apps to be included in the native application.
 The configuration format/options are as described in the configuration section above.
-* if you have the android development tools (or iOS equivalents) installed you can now test out by connecting your phone and running:
+* if you have the Android development tools (or iOS equivalents) installed you can now test out by connecting your phone and running:
   <PRE>
   cordova run
   </PRE>
-  This step is optional
+  This step is optional.

 * build the application:
   <PRE>
   cordova build --release android